Distributed machine learning with Spark

 Create a new notebook using the

-kernel, then change the notebook’s name tospark-7
+pysparkkernel, then change the notebook’s name tospark-7.Copy the code from

-to setup and launch a Spark application.Documentation:
+spark-6to setup and launch a Spark application.Documentation:

 Question: Can you predict whether a client will subscribe to a term deposit (feature